 Urban, hip hop, alternative, pop, art

 Previous names include the revolutionary South-African zef-act Die Antwoord, US rapper Kanye West, the politically aware M.I.A., and the Icelandic sensation Björk.
-In 2017, the capital of Finland had the honour to welcome guests like the ever-so-iconic diva Lana del Rey, the ethereal US ensemble The XX, rock cult favourite Ryan Adams.
+In 2017, the capital of Finland had the honor to welcome guests like the ever-so-iconic diva Lana del Rey, the ethereal US ensemble The XX, rock cult favorite Ryan Adams.
 And a broad representation of the new generation of US rappers including Frank Ocean, Young Thug, Princess Nokia, and Vince Staples.

 Remember to keep an eye open for the new and upcoming artists too; it would not be the first time when the conquest of the international music world has started from the stage of the Flow Festival.

 TOP TIP: Food is an important part of the Flow Festival experience, and this year the emphasis is on Nordic tastes.
 Over 40 restaurants are showcasing their culinary skills, and in the spirit Flow, the focus is on the use of local, organic, and sustainably produced ingredients.
-Maybe you can even find some of the Finnish specialities we wrote about in this blog post!
+Maybe you can even find some of the Finnish specialties we wrote about in this blog post!